 Going on holiday with a dog is much like going on holiday with young children.
 You pack their bag, make sure you have suitable bedding for them, and take any necessary accessories.
-Although our overgrown pup is not quite two, we have been on a few holidays with her and have learnt a few top tips along the way that I thought I’d share.
+Although our overgrown pup is not quite two, we have been on a few holidays with her and have learnt a few top tips along the way.

 It’s essential to pack everything that you might need.
-Make a list in advance.
-Ours is as follows:
+Make a list in advance:

-We have a camping style bed that our pup loves to use at home (you can find it on Amazon here) which is easy to transport.
+We have a camping style bed that our pup loves to use at home which is easy to transport.

 We take a few toys which can be played with.
 Tug toys, frisbees, balls, and squeaky toys all make the list.
 We often pack a few new toys too, especially useful for rainy days!